Labs64/NetLicensingClient-php/README.md

 ## License

-Composer Merge plugin is licensed under the Apache License, Version 2.0 license.
+Labs64 NetLicensing Client (PHP) is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ---